BugiDev/react-native-calendar-strip/README.md

   ![alt text](https://raw.githubusercontent.com/BugiDev/react-native-calendar-strip/master/example/gifs/parallel.gif "react-native-calendar-strip parallel animation demo")

 **Day selection animation**
-  * daySelectionAnimation: React.PropTypes.object -
+  * daySelectionAnimation: PropTypes.object -
    * type: `border` or `background`.  'border' animates a circular border around a date. 'background' animates the background of the date.
    * duration: duration of animation in milliseconds.
-   * borderWidth: React.PropTypes.number - Selected day's border width.
+   * borderWidth: PropTypes.number - Selected day's border width.
 Required if the type is set to _border_.
-   * borderHighlightColor: React.PropTypes.string - Selected day's border color.
+   * borderHighlightColor: PropTypes.string - Selected day's border color.
 Required if the type is set to _border_.
-   * highlightColor: React.PropTypes.string - Highlighted color of selected date.
+   * highlightColor: PropTypes.string - Highlighted color of selected date.
 Required if the type is set to _background_.
    * animType, animUpdateType, animProperty, and animSpringDamping are optional config options passed to [LayoutAnimation](https://facebook.github.io/react-native/docs/layoutanimation.html)

    Border example: